PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

 Arrays
 ------

 To handle `array types <https://www.postgresql.org/docs/current/arrays.html>`_ you can use string representation or JSON array format.
-For instance, let's create the following table:

 .. code-block:: postgres